Skip to main content

 going back to school catheters tips

-If your child has begun to self-catheterize, you’re probably so proud of this big milestone!
-However, it’s understandable if you’re also concerned about their transition to independently using their pediatric catheter supplies at school.
+If your child has begun to self-catheterize, you’re probably proud of this big milestone!
+However, it’s understandable if you’re also concerned about their transition to independently using pediatric catheter supplies at school.

 Those questions are perfectly understandable, and we want to help.